verrazzano/docs/content/en/docs/customize/ha.md

 When using the [`ha.yaml`]({{< ghlink raw=true path="examples/ha/ha.yaml" >}}) file, consider the following:

 * It does not ensure a fault-tolerant environment.
 Your applications still must be designed and implemented as highly available.
 * Running additional replicas of components will increase resource requirements.
-At least four CPUs, 100GB disk storage, and 64GB RAM available on the Kubernetes worker nodes is required.
+At least four CPUs, 100 GB disk storage, and 64 GB RAM available on the Kubernetes worker nodes is required.
 * Additional customizations may be required for your environment, including other customizations described in [Customize Verrazzano]({{< relref "docs/customize/_index.md" >}}).

 For the expected behavior of the [MySQL Component]({{< relref "docs/reference/api/vpo-verrazzano-v1beta1.md#install.verrazzano.io/v1beta1.MySQLComponent" >}}) in a highly available environment, see [Customize Keycloak and MySQL]({{< relref "docs/customize/keycloak.md" >}}).